b-m-f/macaroon-talk-playground/README.md

 # Macaroons playground

-This repository is a playground for macaroon talk.
+This repository is a playground for a talk on macaroons.

 It will implement an asset server, authentification service and a frontend for 2 users.
 If users authenticate successfully via the authentification service, they should receive a macaroon which lets them access pictures on the asset server.